 If there’s one thing New Zealanders love, it’s pandering to their tastes with cute kiwis.

-Kiwi Bravos can take the form of everything from a simple, brief nod to someone who helped answer a befuddling technical challenge to a broad acknowledgement of a team that worked tirelessly on a lengthy support question to effusive praise for a salesperson who went above and beyond in making a customer happy.
+Bravos can take the form of everything from a simple, brief nod to someone who helped answer a befuddling technical challenge to a broad acknowledgement of a team that worked tirelessly on a lengthy support question to effusive praise for a designer who went above and beyond in making a customer happy.
 What matters, though, is the overall effect.

-As a New Yorker, and someone who’s worked in tech for a long time, I was pretty skeptical about the idea of Kiwi Bravos at first.
+As a New Yorker, and someone who’s worked in tech for a long time, I was pretty skeptical about the idea of Bravos at first.
 Publicly acknowledging coworkers sounded like it could be pretty corny, or even unpleasant if it were forced like those times when people in big companies have to sign birthday cards for coworkers they’ve never met.